aliisaro/LostAndFoundApp/README.md

 3. Add an Android app and download the `google-services.json` file
 4. Place it in the project at `app/google-services.json`
 5. Enable the following Firebase services:
-   -Authentication (Email/Password)
+   - Authentication (Email/Password)
-   -Firestore Database
+   - Firestore Database
-   -Storage (for images)
+   - Storage (for images)

 4. **Run the Project:**